 A searchable knowledge base is also available on the website, but it’s not as thorough as we’ve seen from rival competitors.

 SaferVPN is all about speed and simplicity.
 Getting set up is easy.
-Changing servers and connecting couldn't be any easier.
+Changing servers and connecting couldn’t be any easier.
 And the servers we tested were all blazing fast, easily ranking among the fastest VPNs available.
 Even the customer service is quick.
-SaferVPN works well in China, where it can be used to unblock censored websites.
 The service unblocks Netflix in a desktop web browser.

-We would feel much more comfortable if the company didn't log so much session metadata, in particular users' source IP addresses.
-DNS leak protection and perfect forward secrecy need to be implemented across the board.
+Private DNS servers and perfect forward secrecy need to be implemented across the board.
 More advanced users might find the feature set to be limited.
-There's no option to set your own DNS servers, change ports, or obfuscate traffic, but these won't be an issue for novice users, SaferVPN's target demographic.
+There’s no option to set your own DNS servers, change ports, or obfuscate traffic, but these won’t be an issue for novice users, SaferVPN’s target demographic.